Rabokki

 A Few Tips To Make The BEST Rabokki EVER.

 • If you can, look for the fresh made tteok in the Korean grocery store.
-They are usually delivered fresh that morning, so if you get there before the afternoon, there should be plenty left for you.
+They are usually delivered fresh in the morning, so if you get there before the afternoon, there should be plenty left for you.
 Just ASK!

 • Marinate ricecakes in a little sesame oil to get them nice and soft.